DEFRA/water-abstraction-team/releasing/schedule.md

 To ensure everyone involved in shipping the release is clear on what actions are needed, prepare a [release note](https://gitlab-dev.aws-int.defra.cloud/open/release-notes).

 There are plenty of existing ones to base it on covering a number of different types of 'release'.
-As an example, a simple would be
+As an example, a simple one would be

 ```markdown
 # 20 October 2022